MMortari/IBMWastson-Speec/README.md

 ### Audio File

-To get the audio file, the request URL is `http://localhost:3000/watson/audio` and the method id `GET`;
+To get the audio file, the request URL is `http://localhost:3000/watson/audio` and the method id `GET`.

 ### Send PDF or TEXT file

-To send a PDF or a TEXT file, the request URL is `http://localhost:3000/pdf/send` and the method id `POST`, you must pass the file as a Multpart form;
+To send a PDF or a TEXT file, the request URL is `http://localhost:3000/pdf/send` and the method id `POST`, you must pass the file as a Multpart form.

 ### Text return file

-To get the text file extracted from the PDF or Text file, the request URL is `http://localhost:3000/pdf/read` and the method id `GET`;
+To get the text file extracted from the PDF or Text file, the request URL is `http://localhost:3000/pdf/read` and the method id `GET`.

 If you got till here, thank you!